likeajumprope/opencodereview/content/posts/how-to-not-found-as-startup.md

 So: be as precise as possible.
 Think about what it will be that you will hand over to the client in the end.

 2. Keep it low-cost at the beginning.
+Even if you have secured some funding - make sure to keep an eye on your money.
+You can use some code or product low -cost?
+Don't spend money on re-inventing the wheel.
+Your staff member do not need to be in the meeting?
+Don't pay them to be there.
+I have attended meetings where I did not say a word and got paid for the hour.
+Good for me, of course, but not for the business.
+Make a business plan and stick to it, and track your expenses.

 3. Have a good communication system.

+Some obvious ones:

+4. Don't use drugs

+5. Don't hire another company to help you with founding a company.

 {{< highlight go >}} A bunch of code here {{< /highlight >}}